dx-ted-emea/Azure-Resource-Manager-Documentation/Marketplace/Single-vm.md

 ### Kernel configuration and Logical Volume Manager (LVM)

 * OS has to be placed on single root partition
 *  SWAP space (if it needed ) can be created on the local resource disk with the Linux Agent by enable swap in  /etc/waagent.conf.
 It will automatically use the resource disk (which comes with every VM) to create the swap.
 There's no need to create a disk for it.
-It's highly recommended to put SWAP space onto temp drive because of performance reasons : more details see [Cool things with Linux in Azure](http://bokov.net/weblog/azure/configure-linux-in-azure).
+It's highly recommended to put SWAP space onto temp drive because of performance reasons : more details see [Linux in Azure](http://bokov.net/weblog/azure/configure-linux-in-azure).
 * Serial console output must be always enabled even if you not allow any SSH to your VM ( and our support may provide you output from serial console )
 *  Add good enough timeout for mounting cloud based storage device
 *  Add this to kernel boot line “console=ttyS0 earlyprintk=ttyS0 rootdelay=300”